What’s a capsule wardrobe?

 Do you limit your accessories, too?

-While they don’t count in my 37 pieces, I still limit them because I have a limited budget.
-I only have a handful of accessories and since my style is simple + pared down, I tend to wear just one piece of jewelry with an outfit — either a statement necklace or my beloved Madewell bangles.
+I limit them because I have a limited budget I’m working with.
+I only have a handful of accessories and since my style is simple + pared down, I tend to wear just one piece of jewelry with an outfit — either hoop earrings or a bracelet.

 Do your clothes wear out faster?